Central Intelligence Agency: Nicaragua

 Under President Jimmy Carter, the CIA was conducting covertly funded support for the Contras in their war against the Sandinistas.
 In March 1981, Reagan told Congress that the CIA would protect El Salvador by preventing the Sandinistas from shipping arms to communist rebels in El Salvador.
 The CIA also began arming and training the Contras in Honduras in hopes that they could depose the Sandinistas in Nicaragua.
 The CIA was involved in the Iran–Contra affair arms smuggling scandal.
 Repercussions from the scandal included the creation of the Intelligence Authorization Act in 1991.
 It defined covert operations as secret missions in geopolitical areas where the U.S. is neither openly nor apparently engaged.
-This also required an authorizing chain of command, including an official, presidential finding report and the informing of the House and Senate Intelligence Committees, which, in emergencies, requires only "timely notification."
+This also required an authorizing chain of command, including an official presidential finding report and the informing of the House and Senate Intelligence Committees, which, in emergencies, requires only "timely notification."
 Critics have alleged that the CIA was also involved in Contra cocaine trafficking.

 Lebanon

 The CIA's prime source in Lebanon was Bashir Gemayel, a member of the Christian Maronite sect.
 The uprising against the Maronite minority blindsided the CIA.
 Israel invaded Lebanon, and, along with the CIA, propped up Gemayel.
 This secured Gemayel's assurance that Americans would be protected in Lebanon.
-Thirteen days later he was assassinated.
-Imad Mughniyah, a Hezbollah assassin, targeted Americans in retaliation for the Israeli invasion, the Sabra and Shatila massacre, and the US Marines of the Multi-National Force for their role in opposing the PLO in Lebanon.
-On April 18, 1983, a 2,000 lb car bomb exploded in the lobby of the American embassy in Beirut, killing 63 people, including 17 Americans and 7 CIA officers, including Robert Ames, one of the CIA's Middle East experts.
+Thirteen days later, he was assassinated.
+Imad Mughniyah, a Hezbollah assassin, targeted Americans in retaliation for the Israeli invasion, the Sabra and Shatila massacre, and the U.S. Marines of the Multi-National Force for their role in opposing the PLO in Lebanon.
+On April 18, 1983, a 2,000-pound car bomb exploded in the lobby of the American embassy in Beirut, killing 63 people, including 17 Americans and 7 CIA officers, including Robert Ames, one of the CIA's Middle East experts.
 America's fortunes in Lebanon suffered more as America's poorly directed retaliation for the bombing was interpreted by many as support for the Maronite minority.
-On October 23, 1983, two bombs (1983 Beirut Bombing) were set off in Beirut, including a 10-ton bomb at a US military barracks that killed 242 people.
+On October 23, 1983, two bombs (1983 Beirut Bombing) were set off in Beirut, including a 10-ton bomb at a U.S. military barracks that killed 242 people.

 The embassy bombing killed Ken Haas, the CIA's Station Chief in Beirut.
 Bill Buckley was sent in to replace him.
-Eighteen days after the US Marines left Lebanon, Buckley was kidnapped.
+Eighteen days after the U.S. Marines left Lebanon, Buckley was kidnapped.
 On March 7, 1984, Jeremy Levin, CNN's Bureau Chief in Beirut, was kidnapped.
 Twelve more Americans were captured in Beirut during the Reagan Administration.
 Manucher Ghorbanifar, a former Savak agent, was an information seller, and was discredited over his record of misinformation.
 He reached out to the agency offering a back channel to Iran, suggesting a trade of missiles that would be lucrative to the intermediaries.